ChillCube/Godot_2D_Mouse_Dragging/README.md

-# Godot Smooth Movement
+# Godot 2D Mouse Dragging

-This project adds a new node called "SmoothMovement", which is attached to the node you want to move.
+This project is used for adding the ability to drag 2D nodes with the mouse.
-The movement will then be handled by the SmoothMovement node.

 ## Installation
 To add this to your project, use the following commands: